Ways to Improve Your FICO Score for Home Buying

 The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people normally having a score of 650.
-In recent years, however, some people have seen their score lowered as a result of loss of employment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in summing up your FICO score are:
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
+With the change in the economy, however, some people have seen their score drop dramatically as a result of job loss, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the pieces in reviewing your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your credit score gives lenders an insight into what type of borrower you are solely because of your credit history.
 You'll need a score of at least 700 to get a satisfactory interest rate.
 If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone having a better credit score.

 We're used to working with all levels of credit history.
 Call us at (336) 226-9374 and we can help you get on the right track to the home of your dreams.

 There are methods to boost your score.
 Improving your FICO score takes time.
 It can be rare to make a significant change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

 - Correct your credit report.
 If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.